Advanced Tactical Casualty Care

 Appropriate treatment of casualties with abdominal injuries and head injuries

 Detailed training and practice moving casualties efficiently

 Triage of multiple casualties and setting up a Casualty Collection Point

 This course is about 50% dynamic presentation including photos, videos, and real-life examples, and 50% practical exercise, student hands-on, and scenarios

 If you carry a firearm and an Individual First Aid Kit this course will show you what should be in your kit, what you should take out, and how to most efficiently use everything around you.

-For the three-day course, we have extensive practical scenarios which utilize trained casualty roll players, blank fire, and profuse quantities of theatrical blood.
+For the three-day course, we have extensive practical scenarios which utilize trained casualty role players, blank fire, and profuse quantities of theatrical blood.
 During skills stations and preliminary scenarios, students take turns role-playing a casualty, having tourniquets applied, as well as begin drug and lifted.
 As such, it is advisable not to wear your finest clothing.
-During the scenario day, students will get fake theatrical blood on them (which can lightly stain skin for a 24 hours, and can stain gear or clothing permanently).
+During the scenario day, students will get fake theatrical blood on them (which can lightly stain skin for 24-hours and can stain gear or clothing permanently).

 No prior medical knowledge or training is necessary to attend.

 Note, prices are for courses taught in the greater Portland, Oregon.
 Courses taught elsewhere may have additional costs for travel, gear shipping, etc. In-Person course cancellation must be made more than two weeks (14 days) before course start date in order to obtain a refund.